scottish-government-design-system/designsystem.gov.scot/components/side-navigation/index.md

 The side navigation should also:
 * not repeat or be combined with grid navigation pages
 * not include icons
-* have a limited character count for links
+* include a limited character count for links to avoid spanning over too many lines

 ## Why we use this component
 The side navigation gives users a snapshot of content within the user’s current website, as well as it sits in terms of the whole website.